jkoz/jkoz.github.io/_posts/2020-11-30-use-mutt-as-your-main-mail-client.md

 Firstly, it is the last '/' in Path, without that slash, mbsync can't sync your inner mailboxes ([Gmail]/Drafts, etc.) after the first sync.
 Besides, the empty line between each configuration block is important as well

-[ AuthMechs "XOAUTH2" ] is available for using after install cyrus-sasl-xoauth2 library
+[ AuthMechs "XOAUTH2" ] is available for using after install cyrus-sasl-xoauth2 library.
+XOAUTH2 mechs requires access_token returned by PassCmd

 {% highlight shell %}